| | |

 12. Use sound sorts.

-Use letter sorts to solidify the differences in sounds that they hear in words.
-Magnetic letters and beginning sounds cut-and-paste sorts are perfect for this!
+Use sound sorts to solidify the differences in sounds that they hear in words.
+Magnetic letters and other hands on manipulatives like beginning sound sorts or these beginning sound tubs are perfect for this!

 14. Use a mirror.

-Let kids see their mouth and tongue placement when they say the letter sounds.
-Include sound/letter matching with lip cards on your sound wall.
+Invest in a class set of individual mirrors.
+Mirrors let kids see their mouth and tongue placement when they say the letter sounds.
+Include sound/letter matching with mouth articulation cards on your sound wall.

 Three letter tracing worksheets with a pencil.